catamphetamine/react-responsive-ui/README.md

 This CSS file is meant as a starting point and one should edit the CSS rules in it to better suit the project's needs.

+## API

+See `propTypes` in the source code for the possible `props` — they are well documented and self-explanatory.

 ## Javascript

 (Advanced feature)